nuagenetworks/vspkdoc/_sources/v6/nuikegatewayconnection.rst.txt

 - ``last_updated_by``: ID of the user who last updated the object.

+- ``last_updated_date``: Time stamp when this object was last updated.

 - ``sequence``: The sequence of the IKE Gateway Connection

+- ``mirrored_connection``: Indicates if the IKEGatewayConnection is mirroring an equivalent one on Shunt VLAN or not.

 - ``allow_any_subnet``: Allow any local subnets to be used